Pupil: Evolution and adaptation

 One explanation for the evolution of slit pupils is that they can exclude light more effectively than a circular pupil.
 This would explain why slit pupils tend to be found in the eyes of animals with a crepuscular or nocturnal lifestyle that need to protect their eyes during daylight.
 Constriction of a circular pupil (by a ring-shaped muscle) is less complete than closure of a slit pupil, which uses two additional muscles that laterally compress the pupil.
 For example, the cat's slit pupil can change the light intensity on the retina 135-fold compared to 10-fold in humans.
 However, this explanation does not account for circular pupils that can be closed to a very small size (e.g., 0.5 mm in the tarsier) and the rectangular pupils of many ungulates which do not close to a narrow slit in bright light.
 An alternative explanation is that a partially constricted circular pupil shades the peripheral zones of the lens which would lead to poorly focused images at relevant wavelengths.
 The vertical slit pupil allows for use of all wavelengths across the full diameter of the lens, even in bright light.
 It has also been suggested that in ambush predators such as some snakes, vertical slit pupils may aid in camouflage, breaking up the circular outline of the eye.

+The W-shape of the cuttlefish reduces light from the dorsal visual field significantly more than it reduces light from the horizontal band.
+This is hypothesized to benefit cuttlefish in its natural habitat, where the scene is brighter near the sea surface.
+Also, it preserves more of the frontal and caudal visual acuity compared to a circular pupil.

+Many pupils, at maximal constriction, would become two or more pinholes.
+The pinholes are vertically aligned in some geckos and the cat.
+In the geckos, there are usually 4 diamond pinholes.
+The pinholes are horizontally aligned in many species with prominently horizontal rectangular pupils, such as the goat, the horse, and many artiodactyls.
+The pinholes are U-shaped in some skates.
+Similarly, in species with a roughly horizontal pupil and an operculum, when the operculum is maximally extended, it would bisect the pupil into two vertical slits.
+This is usually assumed to have certain optical advantages.
+For example, it is shown that by dividing the pupil in the middle by an operculum, a nocturnal animal may have a slit pupil that protects the retina, and yet still pass high spatial frequencies.
+One hypothesis for the gecko's multi-pinhole eye is that it allows the eye to use defocus blur to estimate distance, similar to Scheiner's disc used in clinical eye examination.
+Generally, animals that form multiple pinholes under bright light have rod-rich retinas, have no fovea, and are neither strictly nocturnal nor strictly diurnal.